pzac/redgraph/README.md

 Sadly RedisGraph is no longer in active development.
 More info [here](https://redis.com/blog/redisgraph-eol/).

+## Nov 2023 update:

+There is an active fork, [FalkorDB](https://github.com/FalkorDB/FalkorDB/).
+AFAIK at this time there are no arm64 builds available.

 ## Installation

 Add this line to your application's Gemfile: